 I do my best at finding the balance between responsibility and giving my dog the freedom to be a weim.
 There is risk to that, and my dog definitely takes off into the brush in search of birds.
 (Sorry, birds.)

 Guardian Orb is a brand-new pet tracker that has taken all the good of the current GPS pet trackers while also overcoming the limitations (no monthly fees or subscriptions).
 It will be available in July 2018.
+December 2019 update: Guardian Orb has not yet released the GPS tracking product.
+You can read updates on their Indiegogo page here.

 GPS Pet Tracker – Guardian Orb